catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 In order to create an instance, you will need to have a pre-built operating system in the form of an Image.
 Images are stored in the Image service (Glance).
-The Catalyst Cloud provide a set of images for general use and also allows you to upload your own images.
+The Catalyst Cloud provides a set of images for general use and also allows you to upload your own images.

 .. note::